Glechoma hederacea: Ecology

+It forms dense mats that can take over areas of lawn and woodlands, thus is considered an invasive or aggressive weed in suitable climates where it is not native.

 Control

 A non-native invasive in North America, Glechoma is familiar to a large number of people as a weed, a property it shares with many others of the mint family.
 It can be a problem in heavy, rich soils with good fertility, high moisture, and low boron content.
 It thrives particularly well in shady areas where grass does not grow well, such as woodlands, although it can also be a problem in full sun.

 Because the plant is stoloniferous and continues to spread from its roots or bits of stem which reroot, even small infestations resist repeated hand weeding.
-Like crabgrass, G. hederaceas root has a tough-to-remove ball (unbelied by its delicate wide leaves).
+Like crabgrass, G. hederacea's root has a tough-to-remove ball (unbelied by its delicate wide leaves).

 No biological control agents are known to help to reduce its spread in North America.
-Commercial herbicides containing triclopyr are used to control G. hederacea.
+Commercial herbicides containing triclopyr are used to control the plant.

 G. hederacea is also unusually sensitive to boron, and can be killed by applying borax (sodium tetraborate) in solution.
 However, borax is toxic to ants and to animals at only slightly higher concentrations, and does not break down in the environment.
 In addition to adverse long-term effects on soil or groundwater, recent research discounts the very efficacy of borax treatment, primarily because finding the correct concentration for a given area is difficult and the potential for damaging desired plants is high.